ldiego73/micro-lambda-api/README.md

     A Boolean value that identifies whether the body is in base64

+14. `log`

+    Property that allows you to manage the log on each request.

 You can add additional parameters if you are working with `ApiRouter` this will allow you to have more customization when you are using middlewares.

 ## Response